…of making many books there is no end; and much study is a weariness of the flesh.

 When I was at primary it wasn’t uncommon for us, singly or in groups, to wander off about the neighbourhood at breaks and lunchtimes.
 There was nobody to stop us, as long as we were back by the bell nobody cared.
 When I started as a janny at Bruntsfield this wasn’t allowed anymore.
 You were still on your own in the playground.

-There’s an unspoken class divide.
-I’ve had plenty of good friends, just no truly close ones.
-I didn’t have the personal conversations with teachers in the same way I would have done with a janny, or a cleaner.
+I’ve had plenty of good teacher friends, just no truly close ones.
+I wouldn’t have the personal conversations with teachers in the same way I would have done with a janny, or a cleaner.
+Teachers were work mates, we went our separate ways when we went out the door.

 David